Skip to content

 class MultiAgentSystem:

-"""Orchestrates multiple specialized agents"""
+"""Orchestrates multiple specialized agents to complete complex tasks."""

 def __init__(self, foundation: Bundle, provider: Bundle):